brianemery/hfr_cs_processing/README.md

   (https://github.com/akirincich/imageFOLs).
 - Includes several DF methods used in Emery (2018), and an estimate of MUSIC error from Stoica and Nehorai (1989) used in Emery and Washburn (2018).
 - Uses my version of CODAR's method for single vs dual determination.
-This part is a work in progress for other arrays.
+Can use the Likelihood Ratio (See Emery et. al 2022 almost in press) for larger arrays.
-- Will work with data from LERA and WERA (in theory).
+- Will work with data from LERA and WERA.
 It has been used to process LERA data - contact me if you're interested.